KKR's first-quarter profit rises 11% on stronger asset sales

 NEW YORK, May 6 (Reuters) - Private equity firm KKR & Co Inc KKR.Nreported an 11% jump in after-tax distributable earnings in the first quarter on Wednesday, driven by growth in asset sales and management fees ahead of the coronavirus-linked market turmoil.

 After-tax distributable earnings rose to $355.3 million in the quarter through March, from $314.1 million a year earlier, KKR said.
-This translated to after-tax distributable earnings of 42 cents per share, which met the average analyst forecast, according to data from Refinitiv.
+This translated to after-tax distributable earnings of 42 cents per share, in line with the average analyst forecast, according to data from Refinitiv.
+KKR's shares were up 2.3% in early afternoon trading on Wednesday.

-Private equity firms such as KKR were forced to mark down the value of many of their funds following a sharp decline in global markets in February and March amid the economic fallout of the pandemic, which shut down large swaths of the economy.
+Private equity firms such as KKR were forced to mark down the value of many of their funds following a sharp decline in global markets in February and March amid economic fallout from the pandemic, which shut down large swaths of the economy.

-The value of its private equity portfolio depreciated by 12% in the quarter, while its alternative credit and leveraged credit funds fell by 16% and 13% respectively.
+The value of KKR's private equity portfolio depreciated by 12% in the quarter, while its alternative credit and leveraged credit funds fell by 16% and 13% respectively.

 However, KKR said the value of its global infrastructure funds rose 18%.
 During the quarter, KKR sold its German fiber-optic network company Deutsche Glasfaser to private equity firm EQT EQTAB.ST and Canadian pension fund OMERS for a reported 2.8 billion euros ($3.03 billion).